ManaswiKolani/Quackfolio/README.md

 Quackfolio (a playfully unhelpful tracker) is a **stock portfolio companion** that helps you visualize your stock selections as adorable ducks floating in a pond.
-Each duck represents a stock ticker and reflects its recent market performance; clean ducks represent good stocks, while bad ones are depicted as dirty ducks.

 ---

 ### 𓅭 What Does Quackfolio Do?